777arc/textbook/content/rds.rst

 Wrap-Up and Final Code
 ********************************

 You did it!
-Below is all of the code above, concatenated, it should work with the test recording available for download.
+Below is all of the code above, concatenated, it should work with the `test FM radio recording you can find here <https://github.com/777arc/498x/blob/master/fm_rds_250k_1Msamples.iq?raw=true>`_, although you should be able to feed in your own signal as long as its received at a high enough SNR, simply tune to the station's center frequency and sample at a rate of 250 kHz.
 If you find you had to make tweaks to get it to work with your own recording or live SDR, let me know what you had to do, you can submit it as a GitHub PR at `the textbook's GitHub page <https://github.com/777arc/textbook>`_.
 You can also find a version of this code with dozens of debug plotting/printing included, that I originally used to make this chapter, `here <https://github.com/777arc/textbook/blob/master/figure-generating-scripts/rds_demo.py>`_.

 .. raw:: html